All the Light We Cannot See: Critical reception

 All the Light We Cannot See has received critical acclaim.

-The novel won the 2015 Pulitzer Prize for Fiction and the 2015 Andrew Carnegie Medal for Excellence in Fiction, was shortlisted for the National Book Award, and was the runner-up for the 2015 Dayton Literary Peace Prize for fiction.
+It won the 2015 Pulitzer Prize for Fiction and the 2015 Andrew Carnegie Medal for Excellence in Fiction, was shortlisted for the National Book Award, and was the runner-up for the 2015 Dayton Literary Peace Prize for fiction.
 It was considered among the best books released in 2014 by Entertainment Weekly, Kirkus Reviews, The New York Times, The Washington Post, and NPR.
 Several critics considered All the Light We Cannot See to be Doerr's best book.
 In a starred review for Booklist, Brad Hopper called it "a novel to live in, learn from, and feel bereft over when the last page is turned".
 Cha lauded the novel as a "beautiful, expansive tale".
 JoJo Marshall of Entertainment Weekly wrote that All the Light We Cannot See is a "not-to-be-missed tale [that] is a testament to the buoyancy of our dreams".

-Critics praised All the Light We Cannot Sees lyrical writing, with multiple praising the style's aesthetic.
+Critics praised All the Light We Cannot Sees lyrical writing, with many praising the style's aesthetic.
 Critics admired the detailed descriptions within the novel, especially the sensory details, which John Freeman said made Doerr's language "startling fresh".
 Pivovar and the San Francisco Chronicles Dan Cryer found these descriptions to be immersive, with Cryer saying, "Doerr's novel spotlights history in vivid primary colors.
 He makes us not only see but also feel the desolation and barbarism of war."
 Some critics commended All the Light We Cannot See for having a brisk pace.
 Amanda Vaill felt the nonlinear structure created suspense, while Alan Cheuse found it annoying.
 There were also critics who felt the novel was overwritten.